 - a family daycare service provider (where care is provided at home)

 - heads of organisations captured by the Child Safe Scheme.

 The head of a child safe organisation is defined in the Children’s Guardian Act 2019 and generally means the most senior person in your organisation, such as a chief executive officer.

 If you have workers whose roles require them to have access to confidential records or information about children, but they aren't considered child-related work, then you can apply for those roles to be deemed child-related work.

 To apply, write to the Children's Guardian using the application form below and state your case, being clear on why you deem the role to be child-related.

 People who do not work or deliver services to children in NSW do not need a NSW Working with Children Check.
 If someone occasionally enters NSW to deliver services to children, it is the organisation’s responsibility to decide if a NSW Working with Children Check is required, or if an exemption applies.

 The Regulations include exemptions to requiring a Working with Children Check.
 Employers should check the legislation for any exemptions that apply to their situation.

-- Parents and close relatives volunteering at their children’s usual school and extra-curricular activities.
-There are three specific instances when close relatives do need a Check when they are volunteering at school or activities:
+- parents and close relatives volunteering at their children’s usual school and extra-curricular activities.
+There are 3 specific instances when close relatives do need a Check when they are volunteering at school or activities: